 - Must be dry and draught-free for calves to regulate body temperature.
 Calves should be protected from wind and rain in a structure twice as long as wide - Cover the floor surface with dry materials such as sawdust, shavings, straw, post peelings or wood chip to a depth of at least 200-300mm.
-Avoid dusty materials and the use of river stones.
-Ideally, the floor should be lower at the front to help drain effluent and water.
+Avoid dusty materials.
+Ideally the floor should be lower at the front to help drain effluent and water.
 Regularly muck out and top up the bedding so it is clean and dry - Good ventilation is essential and is best situated where the walls meet the ceiling.
 It's easier to ventilate across the shed, not down the length.
 Ventilation should be adaptable, so the use of boards, shutters or wind cloth is recommended